 Ms. Adams reported that the Chairman prepared and would present the Long-Range Plan, as it related to the Repair and Maintenance (R&M) funding prior to the budget discussion.
 Mr. Staley pointed out that the purpose of the Long-Range Plan was to allow the Board to make decisions about the budget for Fiscal Year (FY) 2026 and what they were trying to achieve for years 2027 through 2030.
 The Board only needed to focus on the first two pages.
-This was irrelevant, if the Board did not think that the District should have some financial goals.
-Last year, he provided some suggestions for the following financial goals:
+Mr. Staley provided some suggestions for financial goals: